JuliaDiff/DifferentiationInterface.jl/DifferentiationInterface/docs/src/explanation/backends.md

 We implement [`pushforward`](@ref) directly using [`Dual` numbers](https://juliadiff.org/ForwardDiff.jl/stable/dev/how_it_works/), and preparation allocates the necessary space.
 For higher level operators, preparation creates a [config object](https://juliadiff.org/ForwardDiff.jl/stable/user/api/#Preallocating/Configuring-Work-Buffers), which can be type-unstable.

+### GTPSA

+For all operators, preparation preallocates the input [`TPS`s](https://bmad-sim.github.io/GTPSA.jl/stable/man/c_tps/), and for in-place functions the output `TPS`s as well.
+For minimal allocations of `TPS` temporaries inside of a function, the [`@FastGTPSA`/`@FastGTPSA!`](https://bmad-sim.github.io/GTPSA.jl/stable/man/j_fastgtpsa/) macros are recommended.

+If a GTPSA [`Descriptor`](https://bmad-sim.github.io/GTPSA.jl/stable/man/b_descriptor/) is not provided to `AutoGTPSA`, then a `Descriptor` will be generated in preparation based on the context.

+!!! danger
+    When providing a custom GTPSA `Descriptor` to `AutoGTPSA`, it is the responsibility of the user to ensure that the number of [GTPSA "variables"](https://bmad-sim.github.io/GTPSA.jl/stable/quickstart/#Calculating-a-Truncated-Power-Series) specified in the `Descriptor` is consistent with the number of inputs of the provided function.
+Undefined behavior and crashes may occur if this is not the case.

 ### PolyesterForwardDiff